ritikmishra/bolt_sorter/README.md

 bolt_sorter
 ===========

+*Note: This project is on hold for the duration of the pandemic as the hardware/electronics this software is supposed to run on is stuck in a university lab that is closed for the duration of the pandemic*

 A Python 3.6.8 to control a double-jointed arm on a turret to (hopefully!) sort bolts by thread pitch and outer diameter.